-The increase in net loss for the three months ended March 31, 2017 compared to the three months ended December 31, 2016 was largely due to an increase in finance costs related to the Facility.
+The increase in net loss for the three months ended March 31, 2017 compared to the three months ended December 31, 2016 was largely due to an increase in finance costs related to the Sprott Facility.
 Long term debt interest expense and related financing costs increased as the average amount of debt outstanding during the current quarter was higher compared to the quarter ended December 31, 2016.
-Finance costs also increased as the Company recorded a fair value loss on the gold call options during the current quarter as the spot price of gold increased compared to December 31, 2016.
+Finance costs also increased as the Company recorded a fair value loss on the gold call options during the current quarter ended December 31, 2016.
 Comparatively, the loss in the quarter ended December 31, 2016 was offset due a fair value gain related to the gold call options.